AGrigoruta/Web-Cluster-VueJS-Workshop/README.md

-# vuejs-covid-hotseating-manager

-## 1-vue-cli
+## 2-project-config

-1. Install @vue/cli globally

-2. Create project from command line -> vue create *project name*, manual preset, vue 3, vuex, router, sass
+1. Checkout to new branch

+2. It should have all the needed dependencies in a package.json, along with the boilerplate code

-3. Run vue ui
+3. Import it in vue cli ui

-4. Create new project, manual preset, vue 3, vuex, router, sass from gui
+4. Npm install and npm serve